-Award(s) and Title(s): Up to 10 pathways MSc Marketing Communications & Advertising Intermediate Awards(s) and Title(s): There are 4 Intermediate awards for each pathway PgDip Marketing Communications & Advertising PgCert in Marketing Studies PgCert Marketing Communications & Advertising Course Code For each pathway and mode of delivery PFMCA1MCA02 UCAS code For each pathway
+Award(s) and Title(s): Up to 10 pathways MSc Marketing and Brand Management Intermediate Awards(s) and Title(s): There are 4 Intermediate awards for each pathway PgDip Marketing and Brand Management PgCert Marketing and Brand Management PgCert Marketing Studies Course Code For each pathway and mode of delivery PFBMN1BMN02 UCAS code For each pathway

-RQF Level for the Final Award: Masters

-Awarding Institution: Kingston University

-Teaching Institution: Kingston University

-Location: Kingston Business School, Faculty of Business and Social Sciences, Kingston Hill

-Language of Delivery: English

-Modes of Delivery: Full-time

-Available as:

-Minimum period of registration: Full-time - 1 year

-Maximum period of registration: Full-time - 3 years

-Entry Requirements: The minimum entry qualification for the MSc Marketing Communications and Advertising is a Bachelor's degree in any discipline at 2:2 honours degree level, or equivalent.
+RQF Level for the Final Award: Masters Awarding Institution: Kingston University Teaching Institution: Kingston University Location: Kingston Business School, Faculty of Business and Social Sciences, Kingston Hill Language of Delivery: English Modes of Delivery: Full-time Available as: Minimum period of registration: Full-time - 1 year Maximum period of registration: Full-time - 3 years Entry Requirements: The minimum entry qualification for the MSc Marketing and Brand Management is a Bachelor's degree in any discipline at 2:2 honours degree, or equivalent.
 Holders of overseas degree qualifications are subject to the University's normal entry procedures with regard to the assessment of the equivalence of overseas qualifications.
 Typically a Grade Point Average in excess of 3 might be appropriate, subject to the standing of the awarding institution.
 Candidates with non-standard qualifications will be considered.
 Evidence of satisfactory knowledge of the foundation subjects through the possession of an appropriate qualification, training, or work experience will be required.
-International students whose first language is not English shall normally be required to demonstrate

-evidence of satisfactory competence by holding one of the following recognised qualifications: British Council International English Language Testing Service (IELTS) test with an overall score of 6.5 and no individual element lower than 6.0.
+International students whose first language is not English shall normally be required to demonstrate evidence of satisfactory competence by holding one of the following recognised qualifications: British Council International English Language Testing Service (IELTS) test with an overall score of 6.5. and no individual element lower than 6.0.
 (Those students with IELTS of less than 6.5 or equivalent may be considered if they agree to attend a pre-sessional English Language Course run by Kingston University); Test in English as a Foreign Language (TOEFL Test) with a minimum score of 600 with a written English test score of 6; Computer based test in English as a Foreign Language (TOEFL test) with a minimum score of 250; Internet based TOEFL test with a minimum score of 90.
-Programme Accredited by: AACSB QAA Subject Benchmark Statements: Masters Awards in Business and Management Approved Variants: This programme is approved to use 15-credit modules.
+Typical entry requirements are as above.
+Programme Accredited by: The Chartered Institute of Marketing, AACSB QAA Subject Benchmark Statements: Masters Awards in Business and Management Approved Variants: This programme is approved to use 15-credit modules.
 Is this Higher or Degree Apprenticeship course?